rkgIITBh/data-structures.github.io/HTML/treeTraversal.md

   (1)</sub>&nbsp5<sub>(3)</sub>&nbsp3<sub>(2)</sub>&nbsp6<sub>(1)</sub>&nbsp10<sub>(1)</sub>)&nbsp6<sub>(2)</sub>
   &nbsp3<sub>(3)</sub>&nbsp1<sub>(3)</sub>&nbsp4<sub>(1)</sub>7<sub>(1)</sub>&nbsp4<sub>(2)</sub>&nbsp1<sub>(4)</sub>
 </p>
 where subscript represent the instance of visiting a correspnding node.
-For example, node 1 is visited for the third instance when we walk up from node 3 and come down to node 4.
-We can now link the walk around the tree with the three traversal lists as follows.
+For example, node 1 is visited for the third instance when we walk along the tree from node 3 to node 4.
+We can now connect the walk around the tree in the context of three different traversals as follows.
 <ul>
   <li>For preorder sequence: list out the node when it is visited for the first instance.</li>
   <li>For postorder sequence: list out the node when it is visited for the last instance.</li>